jforget/apl-Master-Mot/master.en.md

 space (no more) and ends with the 1-digit mark.
 Nothing more.
 The line separator is LF, <tt>U+000A</tt>, as with any standard Unix text file.

-The lines that do not match the pattern 5 + space + digit are ignored.
+The lines that do not match the pattern 5 chars + space + digit are ignored.
 This allows you to add technical lines as below.